barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 4. <a name="footnote_4"></a>If PurpleBank proves to be dodgy and its deposits evaporate, then RedBank's asset (their account in PurpleBank) is worth nil and has to be written off.
 5. <a name="footnote_5"></a>For example, the Spanish buying more German cars than the Germans [jamon iberico][20].
+6. <a name="footnote_6"></a>Being placed under sanctions goes beyond financial transactions.
+Any part of the [US infrastructure][45] from SWIFT message processing to mail servers etc is blocked for entities considered adversaries.
+And this can increasingly be anyone.